mike-art123/fortune-app-sprint04/SPRINT-04B-TRIGGER.md

    diagnosing account/billing vs service outage).
 This commit retriggers both workflows after the visibility change.

 5. Account upgraded to GitHub Pro (2026-07-19).
-Retriggering both workflows to test whether the account-level Actions restriction is lifted now that the account is on a paid plan.
+Retriggering both workflows to test whether the account-level Actions restriction is lifted.

-6. Previous two queued runs got permanently stuck in "Queued" (never started, 18+ minutes) and were cancelled.
-Retriggering with a fresh push per GitHub's own stuck-queue guidance.
+7. Auto-format #1 succeeded (prettier + dart format applied on a runner, committed by github-actions[bot]).
+This human-authored push triggers the full CI against the normalized tree.